CC-Digital-Innovation/reconcile-snow-prtg/README.md

 * or download the [zip](https://github.com/CC-Digital-Innovation/reconcile-snow-prtg/archive/refs/heads/main.zip)

 ### Usage
+* Before the application can run, the configuration and docker-compose files must be decrypted using [sops](https://github.com/mozilla/sops).
+The required key file needs to be in the appropriate location.
+    ```bash
+    sops -d encrypted.ini > config.ini
+    sops -d docker-compose.encrypted.yml > docker-compose.yml
+    ```
 * This container uses [Caddy-Docker-Proxy](https://github.com/lucaslorentz/caddy-docker-proxy) as a reverse proxy.
 Here is the [gist](https://gist.github.com/jonnyle2/e78b2803d1da709b8c5153a1248c4327).
 Save it in a separate directory and edit the domain name.
 Then,
     * Create the network:
     ```bash